FLUX-SE/odoo-api-client/README.md

 ## Introduction

-The Odoo XMLRPC API expose 3 main endpoints :
+The Odoo XML-RPC API expose 3 main endpoints :

- - `/xmlrpc/2/db` allowing to manage the postgres database
+ - `/XML-RPC/2/db` allowing to manage the postgres database
- - `/xmlrpc/2/common` allowing to authenticate a user or get info about the Odoo installation
+ - `/XML-RPC/2/common` allowing to authenticate a user or get info about the Odoo installation
- - `/xmlrpc/2/object` allowing operations with all API exposed models
+ - `/XML-RPC/2/object` allowing operations with all API exposed models

-This library help you to use those endpoints using `ext-xmlrpc` and `HttPlug`, **it also allows you to consume Odoo API using PHP classes representation of all installed Odoo Models**.
+This library help you to use those endpoints using `ext-XML-RPC` and `HttPlug`, **it also allows you to consume Odoo API using PHP classes representation of all installed Odoo Models**.

-The authentication is not standard (compare to other APIs), your username and your password will be used during a call to `/xmlrpc/2/common` with the XMLRPC method `authenticate` returning your Odoo user id (`uid`).
+The authentication is not standard (compare to other APIs), your username and your password will be used during a call to `/XML-RPC/2/common` with the XML-RPC method `authenticate` returning your Odoo user id (`uid`).
-This uid, your password and your Odoo database name are required to make every request calls to the `/xmlrpc/2/object` endpoint.
+This uid, your password and your Odoo database name are required to make every request calls to the `/XML-RPC/2/object` endpoint.

 ## Usage example

-Using this library you will be able to use two ways of consuming the Odoo XMLRPC API :
+Using this library you will be able to use two ways of consuming the Odoo XML-RPC API :

 1. using array
 2. using object model classes